 - On August 8, 2013, APRA released a note for Authorized Deposit-taking Institutions (ADIs) with further details on its approach to the implementation of the Basel III liquidity framework, in particular the Committed Liquidity Facility (CLF).
 Due to the relatively short supply of Australian-dollar high quality liquid assets (HQLA), the Reserve Bank of Australia (RBA) will allow "scenario analysis" ADIs to establish a secured CLF sufficient to cover any shortfall between the ADI's holdings of HQLA and the requirement to meet the liquidity coverage ratio (LCR).
 The note provides details on APRA's role in determining the appropriate size of the CLF for each scenario analysis ADI.
-The main steps are as follows: - ADIs will be required to apply for inclusion of a CLF for LCR calculation purposes on an annual basis; - ADIs will be required to demonstrate they have taken "all reasonable steps" towards meeting their LCR requirements through their own balance sheet management, before relying on the CLF; - ADIs must meet relevant qualitative and quantitative liquidity requirements, including having in place a statement of the Board's tolerance for liquidity risk, a robust liquidity transfer pricing mechanism, appropriate remuneration arrangements for those executives responsible for the ADI's funding plan and liquidity management; - The CLF will be available to address Australian dollar liquidity needs only; - The size of the CLF for each ADI will be limited to a specified percentage of that ADI's Australian dollar net cash outflow target as agreed by APRA, plus an allowance for an appropriately sized buffer.
+The main steps are as follows: - ADIs will be required to apply for inclusion of a CLF for LCR calculation purposes on an annual basis: - ADIs will be required to demonstrate they have taken "all reasonable steps" towards meeting their LCR requirements through their own balance sheet management, before relying on the CLF; - ADIs must meet relevant qualitative and quantitative liquidity requirements, including having in place a statement of the Board's tolerance for liquidity risk, a robust liquidity transfer pricing mechanism, appropriate remuneration arrangements for those executives responsible for the ADI's funding plan and liquidity management; - On April 15, 2014, APRA released a letter to inform mutually owned deposit-taking institutions (ADIs) that they will be able to issue Additional Tier 1 capital (AT1) and Tier 2 capital (T2) instruments that provide for conversion into mutual equity interests in the event that the loss absorption or non-viability provisions in these instruments are triggered.
+Mutual equity interests that result in such a conversion will qualify to be included in common equity Tier 1 (CET1) capital if they comply with the relevant provisions of APS 111.
+The final form of APS 111 is now available.